BerWang/web/07 Unit Testing.md

 # Unit Testing

-It is vital that you provide a comprehensive suite of tests for your existing code.
+Each week you will be expected to complete a series of lab activities.
+You will be required to reflect on these in your assignment so make sure you keep records of what you have done.
+The supporting presentation can be found at https://goo.gl/Wf8HZv

 ## Modularising Your Code

-Before you can write effective unit tests you need to ensure that your code is split into a number of independent units.
+It is vital that you provide a comprehensive suite of tests for your existing code. but before you can write effective unit tests you need to ensure that your code is split into a number of independent units.
 Each module:

 1. Should not be dependent on any other modules.
 2. Should contain code that shares a similar function.